Mindfulness is about grounding our attention in the present moment. It intensifies the experience of self-awareness.

 If you are a seeker wanting to understand yourself better, improve your life, deepen your spiritual side, and listen to your soul to uncover your inner self, you can learn a lot from taking up your pen and journaling.

 With your words, you can give life to what you see, what you hear, what you touch.
 You can transform what is on the outside to something inside.

+As your daily life pulls you in a multitude of directions, journal writing centres you.
+It makes you slow down.
+It makes you look anew at the world around you.
 Imagine you are by a river and you spot an unusual rock at the water’s edge.
 From afar it looks just like all the other rocks on the river bed.
 But, if you pick it up, and hold it in your hand, feel its roughness, consider its age (1 million or billion years old?), how amazing that you can hold something so incredible in your hand.
 And in studying it… it becomes closer to you.
 You wonder about its age, what it has been through to get here.
 You sense its mystery.

 When you write about it you can consider your own journey, the rough parts, and the good times, your own mystery.
 You bring the two worlds together, the visible (the rock), and the invisible (your inner world).

 If you were to just stand by the riverside, in the sunshine, maybe pick the rock up and drop it back into the river, if you didn’t pay closer attention – to the rock and the sparkling water – you would allow them to retreat into forgetfulness.
 Anyone can see such details then forget them straight away.
 To journal is to look for meaning in your experiences and let them lead you to your soul.